EdOber-DA/Interactive-Visualization-and-Dashboard-Challenge/README.md

 Landing page for the assignment: https://edober-da.github.io/Interactive-Visualization-and-Dashboard-Challenge/

-* Included in this repository are 4 Folders: static with the css and javascript code, data with the input json, images used, and notes from the development.
+* Included in this repository are 4 Folders: static with the css and JavaScript code, data with the input json, images used, and notes from the development.

   * [Javascript and Style Sheet:](static) Contains the js and css subfolders for the code.